sayaleej/Regression-Analysis-using-python/README.md

 This project conducts an in-depth statistical analysis of student performance data, focusing on modeling Grade Point Average (GPA) using Ordinary Least Squares (OLS) regression.
 The analysis includes comprehensive diagnostic tests to validate the regression model and ensure its reliability.

 📁 Repository Contents

-Data_294P_Code.ipynb: Jupyter Notebook containing the Python code for data preprocessing, exploratory data analysis (EDA), regression modeling, and diagnostic testing.
+Data_Analysis.ipynb: Jupyter Notebook containing the Python code for data preprocessing, exploratory data analysis (EDA), regression modeling, and diagnostic testing.

 Student_performance_data_.csv: The dataset used for analysis, containing various features related to student performance.